 a status register to a general-purpose register, where they can

 be manipulated by normal data processing operations.
-The
+You can use

-can be used to move the contents of a general-purpose register to
+MSR instruction to move the contents of a general-purpose